Putting Search Into The Marketing Mix

 Bill Mungovan took the agency perspective, starting by talking about the dollars available. $20 billion will be spent online in 2007.
 Half of that spent on search.
 However, while those numbers look big, they aren’t. $150 billion will be spent on offline marketing.
 Online marketing is still a small piece of the advertising pie.

 Because search is a small, yet growing, slice of the pie, more traditional ad agencies are beginning to adopt search marketing—the ultimate form of pull marketing.
 Search demand changes based upon external factors.
 It’s important to understand what influences the changes in search demand.

 Mungovan illustrated his points with a case study on Hyundai.
 Their goal was to maintain a 100% share of voice on branded terms.
 They were putting together a full marketing campaign which included several media types such as network, radio, newspapers, online display, and search.

 He walked through a timeline showing how search changed based upon other advertising efforts.
 The main point was to illustrate that search isn’t flat; there are many other factors, including advertising, that can influence search demand.

 When Hyundai ran television ads, online display ads, and other advertising types, the search volume for branded terms increased.
 When those ads stopped running, search volume decreased.
 This illustrated two points: First, that search doesn’t exist in a vacuum.
 Search demand changes due to external factors, and a company can change their total search volume and measure results, by integrating search into the traditional marketing mix.
 Second, consumers do search online for more information about a brand when they see advertising.
 One can increase their search voice through various means.

-Mungovan illustrated a few points to take home when one incorporates search into the marketing mix:
+Mungovan illustrated a few points to take home when one incorporates search into